-Note: This table only appears on the Summary tab if you selected Collect Call Graph Data on the General options page prior to the review (Figure 3-4 on page 71).
+This table appears on the Summary tab only if Collect Call Graph Data on the General options page is selected prior to review (Figure 3-4 on page 67).

 - Summary of Counts includes individual statistics gathered about the code review session itself, including how long it took to run, the number of lines in the solution, the number of comparisons made, etc. - Review Settings lists configuration and review-related data.
 This information is useful for record keeping and troubleshooting. - Project List provides information for each project in the solution, including whether each project had compile errors, or was successfully reviewed.